coderofsalvation/Gexpress/README.md

 ## RESTFUL-ish

-Webtraffic to Google Appscript Webapps are limited/secured in many ways.
+Webtraffic to Google Appscript Webapps is limited/secured in many ways.
+This is not that bad, given that every appscript gives us:

-However, the upside is: free security + free https! =) Anyways, this forces Gexpress to expose endpoints in a slightly different way:
+* free security + free https! =)

+This however, forces Gexpress to expose endpoints in a slightly different way (compared to express):

 #### Authenticated endpoints